Attributes are characteristics that describe and/or identify an entity. Each of these attributes is given a name.

 |1 MB||1 GB||2 GB||128 TB or limited by hard disk of server|

-The id should be unique for every customer, so this attribute has type AutoNumber.
+The CustomerId should be unique for every customer, so this attribute has type AutoNumber.

-The photo will be represented by an association to an entity that specializes Image.
+The Photo is represented by an association to an entity that specializes Image.
 You do not use a Binary attribute for this purpose.

 Level has three possible values: High, Medium and Low.
-This is stored in an attribute of type Enum.
+This is stored in an attribute of type Enumeration.

-The password itself should not be stored, but only its hash value, thus it is stored in an attribute of type HashString.
+The Password itself should not be stored, but only its hash value, thus it is stored in an attribute of type Hashed string.

 In technical terms, this property indicates whether the client assumes that the date and time are in a local time zone (Yes) or in UTC (No).
 In the former case, the date is first converted to UTC before being sent to the server and converted from UTC before being displayed.

 This property is shown if Type is set to Enumeration.

 The enumeration property indicates which enumeration defines the possible values for this attribute.